Here, we would like to keep you updated on some of the more recent private equity news, legislation regarding the industry and private equity studies.

 Britain is having its own carried interest debate.

 EPA regulations that enforce the Clean Air Act will have a negative impact on Energy Future Holdings, the biggest LBO of all time.
-KKR that co-owns the Texas utility is fighting hard to stop new regulations from being implemented at the start of 2012, but so far to no avail.
+Energy Future announced in Sept.
+2013 it is closing one of its three coal plants.

 Energy Future itself is losing business, and quickly collapsing.
-Now, its regulated arm as well as merchant power plants are at risk of collapsing in a bankruptcy.
+There are reports that its merchant plant side will not make a November 1, 2013 interest payment and file for bankruptcy.
+That could put its regulated arm at risk as well.
 It too is not able to build the new power capacity Texas desperately needs to avoid rolling blackouts.
+And bankruptcy could mean the state is on the hook for mine restoration.

 Predictably, it is trying to raise prices.